 Being involved in a car accident is always a stressful experience and many people are unsure of what action they can take.
 In many cases, injuries caused by motor vehicle accidents emerge or worsen over time.
-So to protect yourself and your rights, there are several important steps you need to take following an accident.
+So, to protect yourself and your rights, here’s what you need to know about the CTP claims process following an accident.

-Compulsory Third Party (CTP) Claims are designed to protect those who are injured due to the partial or total fault of another vehicle - particularly if this injury affects their daily lives or ability to work.
-This guide will help you determine whether you can make a CTP claim, how to do so, and who to contact for help.
+Compulsory Third Party (CTP) claims are designed to protect those who are injured due to the partial or total fault of another vehicle - particularly if this injury affects your daily life or ability to work.
+This CTP claims process guide will help you determine whether you can make a CTP claim, how to do so, and who to contact for help.

 - The accident resulted in serious injury or death;